MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 ### Enabled property

 This setting controls whether an entity is available via GraphQL endpoints.
-By toggling the `enabled` property, developers can selectively expose or hide entities from the GraphQL schema, offering flexibility in API design and access control.
+Toggling the `enabled` property lets developers  selectively expose entities from the GraphQL schema.

 ```json
 {